Benefit periods and contract terms—how do they work?

-These are offers without a contract term or benefit period, although you may still get a discount or other benefit.
+These are plans without a contract term or benefit period, although you may still get a discount or other benefit.

-These offers continue until you or the retailer decide to end it.
+These plans continue until you or the retailer decide to end it.

-Usually, offers with no contract term don’t have fixed prices.
+Usually, plans with no contract term don’t have fixed prices.
 Prices can change at any time, and your retailer must notify you no later than your next bill.